Shr3ddin/Shr3ddin/README.md

 <h1><img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1fae1/512.gif" width="30"/> Hi, thanks for stopping by!</h1>

 <h3>🐱‍👤 About me</h3>
 <p>Welcome to my little programming world!
-My name is Patrick and I started my adventure in 2021, tried many programming paths, eventually falling in love with web development.</p>
+My name is Patrick and I started my adventure in 2021.
+Tried many programming paths, eventually falling in love with web development.
+My goal is to become a fullstack developer.</p>

 ### 💡 Languages and Tools